Diarrhea in Cats

 What Causes Diarrhea in Cats?

 Diarrhea in cats has a variety of causes ranging from diet and nutrition to stress and disease.
-It’s important to take note of any changes in your cat’s routine and observe her other behavior when working with your veterinarian to pinpoint the cause of diarrhea.
+It’s important to take note of any changes in your cat’s routine and observe her behavior when working with your veterinarian to pinpoint the cause of diarrhea.

 Below are some common causes of diarrhea in cats:

 Stress: Cats are very sensitive to change.
 Change leads to stress and stress leads to diarrhea.
 This can be from something obvious like boarding your cat while you’re away on vacation or hosting a large family gathering at your house.
-But triggers of stress and anxiety in cats can also include less obvious things like moving furniture or going from using the heat to the air conditioning in the spring.
+However, triggers of stress and anxiety in cats can also include less obvious things like moving furniture or transitioning from using the heat to the air conditioning in the spring.

 Parasites and bacteria: Infectious diarrhea, caused by parasites or bacteria, is most common in kittens, outdoor cats, and those with other diseases that compromise the immune system.
-Intestinal parasites are a common infectious cause of diarrhea including both worms and single-celled organisms such as coccidia and tritrichomonas.
+Intestinal parasites are a common infectious cause of diarrhea and can include both worms and single-celled organisms such as coccidia and tritrichomonas.
 There are not many viruses that cause diarrhea in cats, but there are many types of bacteria that can cause diarrhea.

 Other: Nearly anything can cause cat diarrhea.
 It can be a condition your cat is born with, result from diseases of other organs, or have an idiopathic cause, meaning that a cause for the diarrhea is never identified.